How do I find other lesbians?

 But we all want to play.
 It’s human nature to want to meet strangers and build bonds that may or may not develop into full-blown relationships.
 But, as we’ve just established, this process isn’t easy.
 And when you’re gay, it’s even less easy.
 As a heterosexual person, it’s fair to assume that everyone you meet is either straight and available or straight and taken.
 This isn’t always true, of course – if everyone fit into these two categories, I wouldn’t be writing this blog.
 But, as we know, the majority of people are straight.
 For now, anyway.

 Naturally, this makes it a heck of a lot easier for straight people to find straight people.
-But what if you’re a lesbian looking for another lesbian (or a bisexual, let’s not be exclusive)?
+But what if you’re a lady looking for another lady?
 I’ve spoken to a lot of people who are under the impression that finding other gay people is like finding a needle in a haystack.
 But the truth is, it’s easier than you might think.
 Not sure where to begin?
-I’ve taken the liberty of breaking it down for you:
+Here’s a breakdown:

 1. Lesbian dating apps

-These days, it seems every happy relationship began by “swiping right”.
+These days, it seems every happy relationship begins by “swiping right”.
 And there’s absolutely nothing wrong with that!
-There used to be a stigma surrounding online dating (and perhaps there still is, a little bit), but it really is a fantastic way to meet available humans in your area.
+There used to be a stigma surrounding online dating, but it really is a fantastic way to meet available humans in your area.
 Whether you’re gay, straight, bi, queer or confused, there are numerous apps and sites out there that can help you out in the dating department!
 We recommend trying Tinder (classic), Find Femmes (we love their Instagram feed), or Her (seems to be generally well-liked among the lesbian community).

 2. Social media